johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-04-ms-teams-direct-message-api/index.md

 ## Triggering the Power Automate workflow

 Whilst we have a workflow, we don't have anything to trigger it yet.
-We need to send a message to the channel we created earlier.
+To do that, we'll need to send a message to the channel we created earlier.
 We can do this using the Teams Notification API.
 And it needs to be a special kind of message; it needs to be an Adaptive Card, which includes a mention of the person we want to direct message.

 My post on [sending Teams notifications using a webhook](../2019-12-18-teams-notification-webhooks/index.md) describes how to send a message to a channel using the Teams Notification API.
 We're going to use the same technique, but we're going to send an [Adaptive Card](https://github.com/Microsoft/AdaptiveCards/) instead of a plain message.
 I won't repeat the details of creating a webhook connector here, instead let's just focus on what we need to send to the API.